 According to the Federal Highway Administration (FHWA), the cost of repairing or replacing structures deteriorated by corrosion is estimated to be more than $20 billion, and is said to be increasing at a rate of $500 million per year.
 In 1979 the General Accounting Office (GAO) noted that 32 states had more than 160,000 federal-aid system bridges that had moderate to very major corrosion problems.

 In response the National Bureau of Standards (now the National Institute for Standards & Technology) initiated tests on various liquid and powdered coatings.
 These coatings were examined for their corrosion protective qualities, chemical and physical durability, and chloride permeability.
 Based on the testing, fusion-bonded epoxy coating applied to reinforcing steel was proposed as a way to improve the corrosion resistance of bridge decks.

 Epoxy-coated reinforcing steel was first used in a bridge in West Conshohocken, Pennsylvania in 1973.
 Four spans of this bridge were constructed with epoxy coated steel reinforcing bars (rebar).
 It was reported in 1987 that at least 41 state transportation departments were using epoxy-coated reinforcing steel as the corrosion-protection system in their concrete decks.
-Every year over 600,000 ton of epoxy coated rerebar is produced in the US and Canada and in 2009, over 60,000 bridges and numerous buildings, wharfs and other structures contain epoxy-coated steel reinforcing bars (rebar).
+Every year over 600,000 ton of epoxy coated rebar is produced in the US and Canada and in 2013, over 80,000 bridges and numerous buildings, wharfs and other structures contain epoxy-coated steel reinforcing bars (rebar).